What is Cloud Maturity Model (CMM) and How it Helps Improve Cloud Capability?

 The Open Alliance for Cloud Adoption (OACA) defines CMM as:

-A framework for identifying specific solutions to enterprise adoption of cloud/hybrid IT.
-The cloud maturity model (CMM) thereby seeds a road map to cloud adoption, pointing to potential gaps and possible frameworks and solutions to consider and identifying capabilities required to achieve specific levels of maturity and address targeted use cases.
+A framework for identifying specific solutions to enterprise cloud/hybrid IT adoption.
+The cloud maturity model (CMM) thereby seeds a road map to cloud adoption, pointing to potential gaps and possible frameworks and solutions to consider and identifying capabilities required to achieve specific maturity levels and address targeted use cases.

 It describes the cloud maturity model as an effective means to analyze an organization’s current cloud state and plan the implementation of cloud technologies.

-With business objectives in consideration, a cloud maturity model perfectly defines the target state and offers a cloud transformation services to perform a gap analysis to reach the level of cloud maturity.
+With business objectives in consideration, a cloud maturity model perfectly defines the target state and offers cloud transformation services to perform a gap analysis to reach the level of cloud maturity assessment.
 However, it takes the services of a cloud infrastructure provider to model a practical cloud migration strategy.

-Besides, it precisely answers ‘how should a journey to cloud and hybrid IT look like’, for cloud users of all levels from beginners to mid-level to experienced.
+Besides, it precisely answers ‘How should a journey to cloud assessment and hybrid IT look like’ for cloud security maturity model users of all levels, from beginners to mid-level to experienced.

 Useful Link: IAM Best Practices for Optimal Cloud Security